-This includes just about anything a resourceful special ed teacher has in his or her toolbox.
-From highlighters to colored overlays, many tools help with reading challenges.
-Pencil grips, adapted paper and spelling aids all assist with writing.
+This includes just about anything a resourceful teacher has in his or her toolbox.
+From highlighters to colored overlays, pencil grips, adapted paper, and spelling aids all assist with writing.

-The term “edtech” encompasses a narrower scope of assistive technology tools.
-Which by no means to say there’s a narrow range of assistive edtech tools out there!
-Increasingly, edtech means technology that finds its way into the classroom.
+The term “EdTech” encompasses a narrower scope of assistive technology tools.
+Which by no means suggests there’s a narrow range of assistive EdTech tools out there!
+Increasingly, EdTech means technology that finds its way into the classroom.
 Think iPads, interactive whiteboards, and lots and lots of apps.

-These everyday tech tools help special needs students fit in with their peers.
+These everyday tech tools help students with special needs not only progress on their own level, but be placed in general classroom settings.
 They have the potential to improve accessibility.
 To enhance communication.
 And help students develop strong learning and life skills.

-Well-deployed edtech helps special-needs educators and their students overcome many obstacles.
-In fact, in today’s classrooms, edtech can be an amazing equalizer.
+Well-deployed EdTech helps students overcome many obstacles.
+In fact, in today’s classrooms, EdTech can be an amazing equalizer.

-Public policy governing special education supports the inclusion of special needs student in general education classrooms.
+Public policy governing special education supports the inclusion of students with special needs in general education classrooms.
 Introduced in 1975 and now known as the Individuals with Disabilities Education Act (IDEA), this law is like the “Bill of Rights” for students with special needs.
-It guarantees access to a free, appropriate public education in the least restrictive environment to every child with a disability.
+It guarantees access to a free, appropriate public education in the least restrictive environment to every child.

 By all indications, these laws are working.
-Between 1976 and 2010 there was a 90% increase in the time special ed students spent in general ed classrooms.
-Today, more than 62% of children with special needs are in gen ed classrooms for 80% or more of their school day.
+Between 1976 and 2010 there was a 90% increase in the time students with certain needs spent in general education classrooms.
+Today, more than 62% of children with special needs are in general education classrooms for 80% or more of their school day.

 That’s a good thing.
 Studies show inclusion creates well-rounded individuals and strong learning environments for everyone.
-That’s special needs students and their typically-enabled peers alike.
-Without the appropriate supports, however, special needs children in gen ed classrooms can end up frustrated and lacking motivation unmotivated.
+Without the appropriate supports, however, students with certain needs in general education classrooms can end up frustrated and lacking motivation.

-Not to mention falling behind academically.
+Not to mention they can fall behind academically.
 Educational technology can decrease frustration and increase success in just about every learning area.
-It can be a vital part of enabling special ed students to interact with peers.
-Engage with teachers.
-Develop confidence.
-And build academic understanding.
+It can be a vital part of enabling equal learning spaces, engaging with teachers, develop confidence, and build academic understanding.

-The best edtech gives special needs students a level academic playing field.
+The best EdTech gives students a level academic playing field.
 The key, of course, is matching the right tech to the right students.

-Among the many great things about assistive technology (AT) today is how easy it can be for schools, teachers and parents to get their hands on.
+Among the many great things about assistive technology (AT) today is how easy it can be for schools, teachers, and parents to get their hands on.
 For one thing, traditional AT has merged with consumer technologies.
-For another, lots of the best edtech for special needs children has become common in today’s classrooms.
+For another, lots of the best EdTech has become common in today’s classrooms.

 Many schools offer 1:1 computing.
 In 2017 half of all teachers said that their students each had a computing device.
 Today, the percentage of students with an iPad, laptop or Chromebook is clearly higher.
 And over 70% of U.S. classrooms were expected to have an interactive display by 2019.